-Located in Auburn at 1250 Turner Street in Auburn, Maine, two miles from the center of the city, CMCC occupies a picturesque 135-acre site on the shore of beautiful Lake Auburn.
+Located in Auburn at 1250 Turner Street in Auburn, Maine, two miles from the center of the city, CMCC occupies a picturesque 125-acre site on the shore of beautiful Lake Auburn.
 As Maine's second largest urban center, Lewiston-Auburn offers numerous opportunities for social, recreational, cultural and educational activities.
 Auburn is located in the south central region of Maine and is the 'Gateway to the Western Mountains'.
 It is midway on the Maine Turnpike between Maine's capital, Augusta and its largest city, Portland-approximately 35 miles from each city.
+In addition to the main campus in Auburn, (Androscoggin County) Central Maine Community College also serves Franklin, Lincoln, and Oxford Counties.
+For more information on off-campus offerings and locations, visit www.cmcc.edu/off campus or call the Office of Admissions at (207) 755-5273.